Eliott133/DiscordBotMenuCrousLeMANS/README.md

 python app.py
 ```

+#### About Flask API

+##### Endpoint

+This API has three Endpoint:

+- **/get-menu** : This endpoint allows you to retrieve the menu of the day for a given restaurant.
+- **/save-menu** : This endpoint allows you to save the new menu of the day for a specific restaurant.
+- **/get-history-menu** : This endpoint allows you to consult the history of saved menus for a given restaurant.
+It returns a list of previously saved menus, with the corresponding date.

+These routes return a JSON format in response.

 ## Start the bot

 Configure a cron job on your server from Monday to Friday before the menus appear by running this command: